spicyjpeg/573in1/assets/cdreadme.txt

 [ Credits and third-party licenses ]

-See the "About this tool" page, accessible from the main menu, for more information.
+See the "About 573in1" page, accessible from the main menu, for more information.